-Scientists are people, too.
-In our Get to Know a Scientist series, we introduce you to a wide array of scientists.
+Do you want to be a scientist some day?
+In our Get to Know a Scientist series, we introduce you to scientists from a wide array of disciplines.
 Learn about their career trajectories, research, and dreams.

 Here at Science Connected, one of our favorite things to do is introduce our readers to scientists from a wide array of fields.
 Each of the links below will take you to an interview with a different scientist.
 Use the links below to dig deeper into each.